Sunday, June 30, 2024

 It's June already.
 Our anniversary is June 4, and it always arrives as a surprise.
 This is the front of the Anniversary card my husband gave me this year.
 We have a tradition of doggie pictures.
 The card I gave him has a corgi and a schnauzer on it, but this one is better.
 I love it.

 We've had so many anniversaries that we can't remember where we spent them all.
 Some traveling of course; after all, it is June.
-We've celebrated anniversaries in London, in Rome, in the Canadian west, at little B&Bs, with good friends or family, and many at the grill in our own backyard.
+One in London, one in Rome, one in Alaska and the Canadian west, several at little B&Bs, but most with good friends or family, often at the grill in our own backyard.
 This year we met close friends who also have a June anniversary for supper at a local place with an outdoor patio.

 Tongue-in-cheek, I will tell you the secrets of a long marriage: marry young, live long and don't get divorced.
-Without shame, I will also tell you the secrets of a good marriage: don't keep secrets from one another; don't hurt one another--but if you do, repent and apologize when you're wrong and forgive when you're right (I could write a book on this one); cling together during traumas, no matter how brutal; do what's best for the marriage.
+I will also tell you the actual keys to a good marriage, at least some of them: don't keep secrets from one another; don't hurt one another--but if you do, stop, repent and apologize when you're wrong and forgive when you're right; cling together during traumas, no matter how brutal; do what's best for the marriage.
 There are other secrets of course.
 Sleeping like spoons helps.
 Embracing often, whether when making love or not, is good.
 Physical touching restores.
 Fight fair, don't try to one-up, listen to each other, show interest.
 So many of the things we do to maintain all of our friendships

 Be together more than you're apart.
 Love with abandon.
 Give each other space, but not too much.
 Don't put others before the marriage, not even other family.
 Don't let grievances simmer; address them with persistence but kindness.